mr-stan-dev/snaply-flutter-plugin/README.md

   );
 ```

-### Add logs
+### Add Logs

-By default Snaply adds only few internal logs.
-If you want to have all logs - call this in your App's logger:
+Snaply includes basic internal logs by default.
+To capture additional logs, add this to your app's logger:

 ```dart
 SnaplyReporter.instance.log(message: 'Onboarding finished');
 ```

-## Platform specifics
+## Platform Specifics

-### Android screen recording
+### Android Screen Recording

-**- Frame sequence mode:**

-By default Snaply plugin is using this mode to build mp4 video file from a bunch of taken frames.
-This approach has doesn't require any extra permissions but has some drawbacks:
+**Frame Sequence Mode (Default):**

+This mode creates an MP4 video from captured frames.
+No additional permissions are required, but there are some limitations:
-1. Records only your Flutter App's UI (all system UI elements & native views will be invisible)
+1. Only captures Flutter App UI (system UI elements & native views are not included)
-2. You might see some minor UI glitches
+2. May show minor UI glitches
-3. Quality is not very high, but acceptable

-**- Media projection mode:**

-If you set the next flag:
+3. Provides acceptable but not optimal quality

+**Media Projection Mode:**

+Enable this mode by setting:
   ```bash
 --dart-define=SNAPLY_CONFIG=useAndroidMediaProjection
 ```
-Snaply will add required permissions to `AndroidManifest.xml` and will use MediaProjection API for screen recording.
-This will have the next benefits:
+This mode uses Android MediaProjection API.
+Snaply will add required permissions to `AndroidManifest.xml` automatically.
+With this mode you'll have:
-1. All the elements on the screen(System UI, native views) will be visible.
-It can even record other apps
+1. Complete screen capture including system UI and native views
-2. Good video quality
+2. Higher video quality
-3. Generally, size of the file is smaller

 Permissions to be added by Snaply if you set `useAndroidMediaProjection` flag: